-To model ATM configurations and transitions, we first define facts that represent the tape contents and ATM states with the same state variables as those in the PSPACE-hardness proof of non-hierarchical planning (Bylander 1994).
+To model ATM configurations and transitions, we first define facts that represent the tape contents and ATM states with the same state variables as those in the PSPACEhardness proof of non-hierarchical planning (Bylander 1994).
 We also define similar actions with the modification where given a \forall state and an ATM transition, we create a nondeterministic task with the same number of corresponding effects, whereas in an \exists state, we create a deterministic task modelling each effect.
 This enforces that at a \forall state, all the next configurations must be accepting whereas at an \exists state, we only have to choose one good effect.

 To model exponentially many tasks, we construct compound tasks and methods in the same way as in Section 4 by Alford, Bercher, and Aha (2015).
 For ease of notation, let n be the smallest number such that $2^n \ge C$, the number of configurations shown to be exponential above.
-The main idea of the construction is that we define compound tasks for $0 < k \le n$, each with one method which decomposes it into a totally ordered task network with two tasks mapping to $2^{k-1} \cdot sim$.
-Next, we have $1 \cdot sim$ have one method for each primitive task n decomposing it to $\operatorname{tn}(n)$, and one method decomposing it to $\operatorname{tn}{\emptyset}$.
-In this way, we can define an initial task network $\operatorname{tn}(2^n \cdot sim)$ which can decompose into up to any number of tasks bounded exponentially to simulate an accepting ATM computation as required. \square straightforward any more as our reduction now has to be logarithmic.
+The main idea of the construction is that we define compound tasks $2^k \cdot sim$ for $0 < k \le n$, each with one method which decomposes it into a totally ordered task network with two tasks mapping to $2^{k-1} \cdot sim$.
+Next, we have $1 \cdot sim$ have one method for each primitive task n decomposing it to tn(n), and one method decomposing it to tn{\emptyset} .
+In this way, we can define an initial task network $tn(2^n \cdot sim)$ which can decompose into up to any number of tasks bounded exponentially to simulate an accepting ATM computation as required. \Box

+Proving EXPSPACE-hardness using ATMs is not as straightforward anymore as our reduction now has to be logarithmic.
 Thus, we can no longer define a fact for each tape cell which would cause a polynomial reduction and instead we will extend the NEXPTIME-hardness proof for deterministic acyclic HTN planning (Alford, Bercher, and Aha 2015) from the reduction of a nondeterministic Turing machine (NTM) to a reduction of an ATM.
 The idea of the original proof is that we do not define explicit facts to represent an NTM configuration but instead we only have one state and tape cell fact true at any time.
 Totally ordered primitive tasks are used to represent a witness and use synchronisation techniques to model and verify NTM transitions.
-This is because we can compactly represent k tasks in a task network with only a logarithmic number of defined tasks for acyclic problems.
+This is because we can compactly represent k tasks in a task network with only a logarithmic number of defined tasks.